abbyPitcairn/llmenergy/README.md

 First, we develop a dataset representative of the average LLM prompt by combining popular HuggingFace datasets with LLM-generated prompts.
 Then we attempt to measure the average energy cost of a single prompt to an LLM by running this set of 1,000 total prompts through three different popular models.
 We query the hardware for CPU/GPU usage every 0.5 seconds and average over the full model response time.
 Finally, the results are analyzed and a final estimate of energy cost is given in Watts per hour.

 The dataset is made of 500 AI-generated prompts and 500 prompts pulled from verified online datasets.
 For online datasets, five were selected from the most downloaded page on `HuggingFace.com` with datasets filtered for text-to-text generation and question-answering tasks; then, 100 rows were taken from each dataset using a random seed.
 The AI-generated prompts come from ChatGPT's online API and must be generated, saved and uploaded separately as a .csv file at `Data/AI_generated_prompts.csv`.

-`DatasetGenerator.py` will create the complete dataset from this saved .csv and using the HuggingFace API.
+See the dataset and experiment sections below for more details about the process.

 ## Execution